bynflow/esplora/README.md

 as well as the highlighting of the same after they have been used (this mechanism by the way would need to be perfected).

-"Filegm", this little tool, has so much potential, interesting functions can be added: for example when searching for images created in a given time frame, if the result consists of several items they could be displayed and scrolled as slides in a virtual directory, same for audio files which could be listened to sequentially in a playlist.
+filegm-gui, this little tool, has so much potential, interesting functions can be added: for example when searching for images created in a given time frame, if the result consists of several items they could be displayed and scrolled as slides in a virtual directory, same for audio files which could be listened to sequentially in a playlist.